tsunami416604/azure-docs.hu-hu/articles/hdinsight/hdinsight-sales-insights-etl.md

 A folyamat elindításához a következők közül választhat:

 * Aktiválja a Data Factory folyamatot a PowerShellben.
-Cserélje `RESOURCEGROUP`le a `DataFactoryName` és a értéket a megfelelő értékekre, majd futtassa a következő parancsokat:
+Cserélje le a `RESOURCEGROUP` és a `DataFactoryName` értéket a megfelelő értékekre, majd futtassa a következő parancsokat:

     ```powershell
     # If you have multiple subscriptions, set the one to use